agonzalez0515/blog/src/posts/learning-about-aws-simple-notification-service.md

   - jam stack
   - serverless
 ---
-Quick life update, 2 months ago I joined a company called FightCamp!
-I'm working a full stack role with all the goodness of the JAM Stack.
+Quick life update, back in June I joined a company called FightCamp!
+I'm working a full stack role with all the goodness of the Jam Stack.
 Which means I need to learn AWS.

-The first project I worked on with AWS was giving a customer a subscription credit on Stripe when they check out with a promo code.
+The first project I worked on with AWS was to give a customer a subscription credit on Stripe when they check out with a promo code.
 Since our whole backend system is Serverless this means I needed to learn about AWS Lambdas, SNS, and Stripe.
 Let's do it!

 ## Simple Notification Service (SNS)
 This is what took me a little extra effort to understand.
 And honestly, the AWS documentation did not help.
 Turns out SNS is a Pub-Sub service.